senshineL/CEPS/README.md

-# CEPS
-Co-evolution of Parameterized Search
+# CEPS (Co-evolution of Parameterized Search)

 The source codes and the benchmark instances used in our experiments.

+update: We have included the generated instances set.